aryan-karadia/Museum-SQL-Project/README.md

 5) A retrieval query using joined tables
 6) An update operation with any necessary triggers
 7) A deletion operation with any necessary triggers

-## To Do list:
-- modify this file to include your group members information and tasks assigned per each
-- modify this file to include any notes on how to use and run the program
-- include any features you have added beyond the minimum requirements in a features list

 ## Notes
 To initially start this application, you have two credentials: